floriank/oeffi-server/README.md

 oeffi-server
 ============

-The JRuby implementation of a JSON-APi for the Java-based Oeffi library.
+The JRuby implementation of a small server that utilizes the oeffi-gem, based on the public transport enabler library by Andreas Schildbach, which powers [Oeffi](http://oeffi.schildbach.de).

 Requires JRuby.

-Uses the public enabler library by Andreas Schildbach, which powers [Oeffi](http://oeffi.schildbach.de).

-The only method currently supported is a simple autocomplete for a given string.
-The current provider used is the NASA Provider.

 To start the server: